data-integrations/database-delta-plugins/mysql-delta-plugins/docs/mysql-cdcSource.md

 Setting up JDBC Driver
 -----------
-Just need to install the downloaded MySQL JDBC driver from the hub.
+If it is not already installed, instructions for installing the MySQL JDBC driver can be found on the Hub.

 Plugin Properties
 -----------